NaimaHasan/espresso/README.md

-You're absolutely right!
-Installing dependencies using a `requirements.txt` file is a more robust and standardized approach compared to relying solely on `pip install` within the README.
-Here's an improved version incorporating `requirements.txt`:

 ## Espresso: Coffee Ingredient Management and Recipe Discovery

 This Python application empowers you to manage your coffee ingredients and discover recipes based on what you have available.